Co-op Education Q and A

 The majority of work terms posted to the co-op job board are located within Prince Edward Island and Atlantic Canada, but there are also opportunities available across Canada, and to a smaller extent internationally.
 Students interested in work outside of Atlantic Canada may need to put extra effort into their independent work term search to find a work term opportunity, with assistance from the Co-operative Education Office.

-Students are eligible to apply after completing the first year of their program (30 credits), typically students apply in the Fall semester at the beginning of their second year of studies.
+Students are eligible to apply after completing the first year of their program (30 credits).
+Typically students apply in the Fall semester at the beginning of their second year of studies.
 Students transferring to UPEI may be able to apply right away, if they have transferred from a program similar to their UPEI studies.
-It is recommended that transfer students reach out to the Co-operative Education Office at firstname.lastname@example.org for more information on when they are eligible to apply to co-op.
+It is recommended that transfer students reach out to the Co-operative Education Office at email@example.com for more information on when they are eligible to apply to co-op.

 Interested students can register for an account at co-opworkterms.upei.ca.
 Applications are accepted for the program from mid-August to September every year, and are uploaded through this platform.
+If you register for an account prior to mid-August, you will be notified by email when applications will next open and your account request approved.

 Students can connect with the Co-operative Education Office through email at firstname.lastname@example.org to ask questions about the program.
 For Fall 2020, video meetings are available for students interested in meeting with the Student Coordinator about the program.